Higher carbon capture potential, lower capital cost, and smaller footprint

 The design is scalable to very large H2 production rates (e.g., 90 MMSCFD [216,000 kg/day]) with the attendant economies of scale, with single or multiple modules.

 GTI Energy has completed pilot testing, under DOE funding, which verified catalyst stability and successfully demonstrated SER chemistry and process operation.
-A large pilot plant (approx. 1 tonne per day hydrogen capacity), at a dedicated site at Cranfield University in the UK is preparing for startup in 2024.
-Phase 1 of a U.S.-government funded small-scale commercial demonstration plant commenced in 2024 and will be sited at a national location that allows for CO2 sequestration.
+A large pilot plant (approx. 1 tonne per day hydrogen capacity), at a dedicated site at Cranfield University in the UK will produce clean hydrogen at scale with inherent carbon capture.

 Learn More